 Green Bay Packers is a member club of the NFC North division and non-profit professional sports team in the major league.
 This team is based in Green Bay, Wisconsin.

-Everything started with the unexpected decision of two football fans-competitors – Earl “Curly” Lambeau and George Whitney Calhoun.
-Lambeau solicited funds for uniforms from his employer, local packing company.
+Everything started with two football fans-competitors’ unexpected decision – Earl “Curly” Lambeau and George Whitney Calhoun.
+Lambeau solicited funds for uniforms from his employer, a local packing company.
 He was given $500 cash for uniforms and equipment, on the condition that the team would be named for its sponsor.
 This condition was fulfilled.

 The corporation suffered a decline, bankrupted, renamed to Acme Packing, bankrupted once again, and was barely rebuilt after that.
 But all this time, Green Bay Packers rejoiced in the name of their sponsor and founder.